 What can I spend my PPP funds on?

 Generally, PPP funds can be used for four purposes: payroll, mortgage interest, rent/lease, and utilities.
 Payroll should be the major use of the loan.
 The second stimulus bill also introduced four new categories of expenses that are allowed.
 We’ll go through all of the categories below.

 What exactly is included in “payroll expenses”?

-Payroll expenses includes the following:
+Payroll expenses include the following:

-- gross salary or wage
+- Gross salary or wage

-- gross commissions
+- Gross commissions

-- paid leave (vacation, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act)
+- Paid leave (vacation, family, medical or sick leave, not including leave covered by the Families First Coronavirus Response Act)

-- allowances for dismissal or separation paid
+- Allowances for dismissal or separation paid

-- employee benefits costs (including retirement contributions)
+- Employee benefits costs (including retirement contributions)